Torah Portions: Tishrei 27, 5776

 17 Thus says Adonai, your Redeemer, the Holy One of Isra’el: “I am Adonai, your God, who teaches you for your own good, who guides you on the path you should take.
 18 If only you would heed my mitzvot!
 Then your peace would flow on like a river, and your righteousness like the waves of the sea.”

 Elohim is telling us to heed HIS Ways.
 He is teaching us that HE is the Way, the truth and the Life that we should go (follow).
-He is our Redeemer, Savior, and God.
+He is our Redeemer, Savior, and G-d.
 We need to pay very close attention to obey His commandments so that our well-being would flow like a river…

 The Gospel is found in Creation.
-The seven assemblies in Revelation parallel to specific festivals, Yahweh’s Appointed times, that are known as calendar dates of the Moed; connecting the fourth day of creation: sun, moon, and stars- the Moedim.
+The seven assemblies in Revelation parallel to specific festivals, Adonai’s Appointed times, that are known as calendar dates of the Moed; connecting the fourth day of creation: sun, moon, and stars- the Moedim.
 Kain and Abel brought their offerings to Elohim at Sukkot, but Kain’s did not meet the criteria and fell short because his offering wasn’t firstfruits, just fruits.
 Kain didn’t give his best to Elohim, just the leftovers.

 Though Eden’s primary river isn’t mentioned by Name, Elohim is the source of living waters as well as the Tree of Life.
 Significantly at Sukkot.
 Yeshua claimed to be the River of Living Waters, the source of the four rivers :